A: As of July 1, 2015,

 gives OLCC authority to regulate or prohibit advertising.
 In writing the rules

 necessary to implement the new law, the OLCC may also regulate packages and

 labels to ensure public safety and prevent appeal to minors.

 Q: Can I get a DUII

 for DUII have not changed.
 Driving under the influence of intoxicants (DUII)

 refers to operating a motor vehicle while intoxicated or drugged, including

 impairment from the use of marijuana.
-In addition, Measure 91 requires OLCC to
+In addition, Chapter 475B requires OLCC to

 examine, research and present a report to the Legislature on driving under the